-Due to space considerations, the Advocate limits author credits to five names and affiliations.
+Due to space considerations, the Advocate limits author credits to eight names and affiliations.
 If additional names are included in article drafts, they will be removed in the editing process.

 Since the Advocate is enjoyed by both technical and non-technical readers, the use of technical references is not encouraged.
 Important information sources can instead be cited in simple journalistic terms.

 In 2008, John Doe reported in Feed Management in Offshore Marine Fish Culture that …